One to one and group supervision, mentoring, and, personal & professional development programmes for:

 About Transactional Analysis

-Transactional Analysis is a social psychology used in four fields of practice- Psychotherapy, Counselling, Organisational and Educational.
+Transactional Analysis is a social psychology applied in four fields of practice- Psychotherapy, Counselling, Organisational and Educational.

 You can find out more about Transactional Analysis and its application via the International and European associations: